 Car Repossession Laws Massachusetts

-Important Note: We are currently only taking cases and offering consumer vehicle repossession consultations for serious breaches of peace or unlawful post-repossession repossession notices.
+Important Note: We are currently only taking cases and offering consumer vehicle repossession consultations for serious breaches of peace involving violence or threats of violence or for unlawful post-repossession repossession notices.
+We are unable to respond to case review requests involving all other car repossessions.
+Please review this page carefully before taking your time to contact us.
 The rest of the information provided on this page is provided solely to inform consumers of their rights so that they may handle their disputes directly with their lenders.

 Often, car repossession agents come unexpectedly, under the cover of darkness, and consumers wake up in the morning with a missing vehicle and no idea what to do.
 The good news is that you are not alone–thousands of Massachusetts residents before you have successfully weathered the storm.
 Below you can find answers to some of the most common repossession questions: